 Want to learn more about volunteering opportunities for your students?
 Cross-Cultural Solutions has many options available, including summer trips, gap-year programs (after students graduate high school) and even group trips.
 It’s an affordable and fulfilling way to travel and see the world.
 Get a brochure now.

 Posted by Stacy Tornio

-Stacy Tornio is a senior editor with WeAreTeachers.
+Stacy Tornio is a freelance writer with a focus on education.
+She's an author of nearly 20 books, including many educational family titles.
 Nearly everyone in her family is a teacher.
 So she decided to be rebellious and write about teachers instead.